 - Networking with local organizations serving AI/AN students and families

-- Quarterly Parent Advisory Committee Meetings
+- Virtual Parent Advisory Committee Meetings

 Program Services and Benefits

-- High School credit recovery
+- High School credit recovery and support

-- Annual High School Graduation Celebration
+- Annual High School Graduation Event

-- Annual Pow-wow in partnership with Tacoma Community College
+- Annual Pow-wow in partnership with Tacoma Community College pending CDC guidelines

-- Community resource programs
+- Connection to Community resource programs

 - Community service learning

-- Opportunity for personal growth
+- Opportunity for personal growth and leadership development

 - Address the culturally related academic needs of AI/AN students.